 The Society has committed to a plan to construct additional parking areas.
 Per City Council resolution, the cost is to be split evenly between the Society and the Overton Park Conservancy.
 The Society's estimated portion is \$1,500,000.
-The resolution also required the Society to set aside \$1,000,000 for construction cost, which is recorded as restricted cash and board designated funds at June 30, 2023.
-The Society made payments totaling \$750,000 to the City of Memphis during fiscal 2020, leaving \$250,000 as restricted cash and board designated funds.
+The resolution also required the Society to set aside \$1,000,000 for construction cost.
+The Society made payments totaling \$750,000 to the City of Memphis during fiscal 2020, leaving \$250,000 as restricted cash and board designated funds at June 30, 2023.
 On November 21, 2022, management executed a Memorandum of Understanding between the City, Overton Park Conservatory, and the Society, whereby the Society will reimburse the Overton Park Conservatory for \$400,000 paid for improvements to parking on McLean Boulevard, and the City and the Society shall complete all improvements on the main parking lot.
 The Society will also receive additional land and improvements for their parking from the City's maintenance areas.
 The Society expects to satisfy its' obligations under this agreement by fiscal 2025.
+During fiscal 2024, it was determined that this agreement superseded the former resolution resulting in \$400,000 being recorded as restricted cash and board designated funds at June 30, 2024.